Raychen0617/python-web-crwaling/README.md

 Run
 =
-First, you should pip install youtube_dl and lyricwikia and beautiful soup.
-Then, you can start to run the <br>
+First, you should *pip install youtube_dl and lyricwikia and beautiful soup*.Then, you can start to run the <br>
 project.
 First, the project will request the user to enter a singer’s name(for example Adele, maroon 5 etc). <br>
 Then the project will demo a song and request the user to enter Y if you wan’t the lyric of the song(enter N if <br>
 user do not want the lyric of the song), after it, the program will request user to enter Y if you wan’t to download<br>